Honeybee Disappearance, Pesticides, and Colony Collapse Disorder

 Imidacloprid affects the central nervous systems of insects.
 It blocks the transmission of nerve impulses in nicotinergic neuronal pathways, which are very common in insects but much less common in humans and other mammals.

 The word "neuron" means nerve cell.
 There is a small gap between one neuron and the next.
-When a nerve impulse reaches the end of a neuron it's transmitted via a chemical called a neurotransmitter to the next neuron.
+When a nerve impulse reaches the end of a neuron, it's transmitted via a chemical called an excitatory neurotransmitter to the next neuron.
 The neurotransmitter is released from the end of the first neuron, travels through the gap between the two neurons, and binds to a receptor on the second neuron.
 When the binding takes place, a new nerve impulse is generated in the second neuron.

 Acetylcholine is a common neurotransmitter and binds to both nicotinergic and muscarinic receptors.
 Imidacloprid also binds to nicotinergic receptors, thereby blocking the action of acetylcholine, but it can't bind to muscarinic receptors.
-Since insects have a lot of nicotinergic receptors, imidacloprid interferes with the action of acetylchoine in their bodies, paralyzing the insects and eventually killing them.
+Since insects have a lot of nicotinergic receptors, imidacloprid interferes with the action of acetylcholine in their bodies. if the dose is high enough, the insects may be paralyzed by the pesticide and eventually die.
 Mammals have more muscarinic receptors than nicotinergic receptors.
 Imidacloprid is therefore less toxic to mammals, including humans, than to insects.

 Uses of Imidacloprid

 Imidacloprid is used to protect crops and garden plants from insect pests, to control insects in homes, and to control fleas on animals when applied to the back of the animal's neck.
 It's usually given a trade name when it's sold, so a buyer would need to check the ingredient list to see if imidacloprid is present in a product.